 Date First Implemented2007

-Race and Ethnicity > Black or African American; Vulnerable Populations > Impoverished; Medically or socially complex; Racial minorities
+Race and Ethnicity > Black or african american; Vulnerable Populations > Impoverished; Racial minorities

 Problem AddressedMany kidney transplant candidates (particularly African Americans and people with lower socioeconomic status) fail to complete the evaluation process and never receive a transplant, due in part to inadequate patient education and engagement.
 Education programs often do not fully engage patients or provide enough opportunities to ask followup questions, leading to patients receiving incomplete or confusing information and then deciding to drop out of the process.